Last reviewed by Netlify Support staff: August 2023

 While we do try to keep our documentation up to date - you can be sure that what is live in production works today! .
 Please be aware that endpoints not documented on https://open-api.netlify.com/ may be subject to change at any time.
 We will honor the documentation for documented endpoints, and will notify if we deprecate any, but non-documented endpoints are considered internal or work in progress and we reserve the rights to change them without notice.
 This can also help you understand what the normal "order of operations" is when creating a site - you’ll see the endpoints and HTTP methods used, and discover many of the options you can set.

-You may also be interested in this article about linking a repo via the API.
-And, always be sure to exercise great care with handling your API tokens, since they have the same access to all sites/accounts that you do in our admin UI!
+And, please always be sure to exercise great care with handling your API tokens, since they have the same access to all sites and accounts that you do in our admin UI!

 Let us know what you think.